zenml-io/zenml/README.md

   end-to-end.
 Adopting ZenML means fewer handover points and more visibility on what is happening in your organization.

-- 🧑‍✈️ ZenML enables MLOps infrastructure experts to define, deploy, and manage sophisticated production environments that are easy to share with colleagues.
+-🛫ZenML enables MLOps infrastructure experts to define, deploy, and manage sophisticated production environments that are easy to share with colleagues.

 ![The long journey from experimentation to production.](docs/book/.gitbook/assets/intro-zenml-overview.png)